Windows 7 Forums Search

 Hi Rich,

 Well.
 I am one to try and experiment as much as possible to learn the advanced settings in all applications in Windows.
 It started as a hobby with my first computer in 1998, then evolved to a very special service for home users around the world.
-I am very pleased with the features and am very confident about using my remote desktop sharing software on Windows 7 now.
-I had Vista on another HDD for dual booting but have recently formatted that HDD and now use it as a cloned copy of Windows 7 and keep it tucked away as a backup.
+I am very pleased with the features and am very confident about using my remote desktop sharing software on W7 now.
+I had Vista on another HDD for dual booting but have recently formatted that HDD and now use it as a cloned copy of Win7 and keep it tucked away as a backup.
 I keep another internal HDD 600 GB for backing up my C:drive everyday.
 Something I so passionately try and convince all computer users to do but most learn the hardway and lose their data to a bad infection and a non-bootable OS.

 Back to the topic at hand.
-Yes indeed, Windows 7 has some amazing features for us advanced users to explore and have fun with----the library is impressive.
+Yes indeed, Win7 has some amazing features for us advanced users to explore and have fun with----the library is impressive.
 Knowing you can add and name any folder you like allows fast navigation like never before to important, fun or production files.
 Home Group is excellent too, though I use a stand-alone computer, I do help others with their networking during remote sessions.

 Your forum and several others have made my learning curves through the years a lot easier than in the early days of W95-98.
 Combine your forum with the infinite gateway to knowledge "Google" and people like me can really find our answers quickly when we help someone with their computer problems around the world.